geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While from the west, a flood of amber light<br>
 Stream’d thro’ the foliage on the dazzled sight: <br>
 As in a forest’s wildering mazes straytd <br>
-A youthful warrior and a blooming maid.<br>
+A youthful warrior and a blooming maid.

 The Maid was fair, as Poets bent on praise<br>
 Have often painted in their flattering lays,<br>